Surely the Lord GOD will do nothing, but he reveals his secret to his servants the prophets. (Amos 3:7 AKJV)

 The Hebrew word sôḏ (sode) is translated secrets, but means secret counsel.
 God reveals His plans to those whom He calls as prophets.
 The Word of God, from the Old Covenant to the New, Genesis to Revelation, paints a complete picture of His entire plan for mankind.
 Hundreds of prophecies were fulfilled by the first coming of Jesus, yet God’s people, Israel, failed to recognize the events as they unfolded.

 The fulfillment of the prophecies occurred during what the Bible translates as “feasts” but literally means “appointed times.”
 The Lord instructed Moses:

 Feasts are more than a time to eat and celebrate.
-The Hebrew word miqrā’ (mik-raw’) translated “holy convocation” or “sacred assembly” means a “dress rehearsal.”
-The Jews would act out through the festivals, a dress rehearsal for what God would bring about.
+The Hebrew word miqrā’ (mik-raw’) translated as “holy convocation” or “sacred assembly” means a “dress rehearsal.”
+The Jews would act out through the festivals; a dress rehearsal for what God would bring about.
 God's number of perfection in the physical is seven and there are seven feasts God has instructed His people to celebrate forever:

 - Unleavened Bread